Drevlyanin/Linear-algebra-in-Python/README.md

 1. Vectors and matrices
 2. Solving systems of linear equations
-3. Eigenvalues and eigenvectors
-4. Singular value decomposition
+3. Fundamentals of Vector Algebra
+4. Linear vector spaces
-5. Least squares
+5. Matrix decompositions
-6. Principal component analysis

 I hope this revised README is helpful and informative!
 Please let me know if you have any further questions.